SPDX-FileCopyrightText: Copyright (c) 2025 - 2026 NVIDIA CORPORATION & AFFILIATES.

 def gather_pipeline(pipeline: Pipeline[Any]) -> list[str]:

-"""Merge per-index shard files produced by stateful filters.
+"""Merge per-worker shard files produced by stateful filters.

 When :func:`run_pipeline` runs with a parallel backend, each worker